-- Understanding the climate actions already implemented in existing portfolios and the evidence that exists regarding their ability to drive improvements in investees' behavior.9 The FI will thereby understand its current contribution to climate change mitigation.
-Learn more in guidance sheet A & B - Understanding the overall alignment of its portfolios with climate scenarios, as well as the sectors and companies that the institution is currently exposed to (either contributing to climate change or to climate solutions).
+- Understanding the climate actions already implemented in existing portfolios and the evidence that exists regarding their ability to drive improvements in investees' behavior.
+Any "anti-climate actions" currently implemented (e.g. lobbying against climate measures) also need to be recorded.
+The FI will thereby understand its current contribution to climate change mitigation.
+Learn more in guidance sheet A & B. - Understanding the overall alignment of its portfolios with climate scenarios, as well as the sectors and companies that the institution is currently exposed to (either contributing to climate change or to climate solutions).
 The FI will thereby understand what priority sectors and companies it should target with future actions.
 Learn more about how this could be done in Guidance sheet D.